scred47/pleezer/README.md

     pleezer --name "My Deezer Player"
     ```

 - `-d` or `--device`: Select the output device.
 Use `?` to list available devices.
-If omitted, the default system device is used.
+If omitted, the system default output device is used.
 Examples:
     ```bash
+    # List available devices
+    pleezer -d "?"

+    # Use a specific device, formatted as:
+    # "[<host>][:<device>][:<sample rate>][:<sample format>]" (case-insensitive)
+    #
+    # All fields are optional:
+    # - If you don't specify a host, it will use the system default host.
+    # - If you don't specify a device, it will use the host default device.
+    # - If you don't specify a sample rate, it will use the device default sample rate.
+    # - If you don't specify a sample format, it will use the device default sample format.
+    pleezer -d "CoreAudio"
+    pleezer -d "CoreAudio:Yggdrasil+"
+    pleezer -d "CoreAudio:Yggdrasil+:44100"
+    pleezer -d "CoreAudio:Yggdrasil+:44100:f32"

+    # Some more advanced examples, showing you can omit fields as long as you include the colons:
-    pleezer -d "?"  # List available devices pleezer -d "Specific Output Device"  # Use a specific device
+    pleezer -d ":yggdrasil+"    # The Yggdrasil+ device (case-insensitive) pleezer -d "::44100"        # The first device to support 44100 Hz
     ```

+    Deezer streams audio at 44100 Hz exclusively.
+Sampling rates other than
+    44100 Hz are not recommended and provided for compatibility only.
+    Resampling is done using linear interpolation.

 - `--no-interruptions`: Prevent other clients from taking over the connection after **pleezer** has connected.
 By default, interruptions are allowed.
 Example:
     ```bash